pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 The `New Row` trigger also uses a flexible strategy to generate the `id` field to do the deduplication.
 The trigger generates the `id` field in the following order:

 1. If the result contains an `id` column, use the `id` column.
-2. `Dedupe Key` if you specify it in the trigger configuration.
+2. If you specify a `Dedupe Key` in the trigger configuration, use the `Dedupe Key`.
-3. primary key if the table has a primary key (use the first column if there are multiple primary keys).
+3. If the table has a primary key, use the primary key.
+If there are multiple primary keys, use the first column.
-4. unique key if the table has a unique key.
+4. If the table has a unique key, use the unique key.
-5. the first column of the table.
+5. Use the first column of the table.

 **New Row (Custom Query) Trigger**